IonicaBizau/node-ul/DOCUMENTATION.md

 You can see below the API reference of this module.

 ### `merge(dst, src)`
-One level merge.
+One-level merge.
 Faster than `deepMerge`.

 #### Params